 "Certainly, I would not suggest inducing vomiting at home because of the risk of asphyxiation if the pit becomes lodged in the upper esophagus or pharynx, potentially blocking the airway."~Dr. Drew.

 Signs of Trouble

 These symptoms may be due to eating too much avocado, but they can also be the first signs of an inflamed pancreas or even a blockage, if the dog managed to eat the pit.

-In some dogs with a sensitive stomach or small dogs, just a small amount of avocado can be at times enough to cause symptoms.
-If your dog ate avocado and is vomiting frequently or showing other signs of discomfort, it's important to see the vet.
+In some dogs with a sensitive stomach or small dogs, just a small amount of avocado can be at times enough to cause symptoms of digestive irritation such as diarrhea or vomiting.

 In such a recent ingestion there are chances that the pit is still inside the dog's stomach and an endoscope can be used to remove it, sparing the dog from going through an invasive surgery.

 - Pet Poison Helpline: Avocado

 - DVM360: Keep pets safe at your Superbowl party, Guacamole